Pollardstown Fen Nature Reserve, Co. Kildare

 Pollardstown Fen is part of The Curragh plains area, and is the source (via the Milltown Feeder) of much of the Grand Canal’s water supply – and you can’t miss a walk along the Grand Canal – see below!

 Just a mile from Rathangan Village (17 minutes from Allen) is the beautiful area of Killinthomas Wood developed by Coíllte on about 200 acres.
 It is a mixed hardwood conifer forest with very diverse flora and fauna and has won a national award for wildlife conservation.

 There’s around 10 km of signposted walking trails of various lengths.
 Picnic tables are peppered throughout the woods, so it’s a great place to bring a picnic lunch for the whole family.
 Dogs are allowed too, but as an area packed with wildlife and fragile ecosystems cleaning up after your furry friend is a must.

-The woods are particularly spectacular during springtime and early summer when you’ll be treated to a stunning floral display of bluebells and white garlic.
+The woods are particularly spectacular during springtime and early summer when you’ll be treated to a stunning floral display of bluebells and wild garlic.
 To be fair, you’re in for a treat any time of year in this place of pure natural beauty.

 Donadea Forest Park, Co.
 Kildare

 Donadea Forest Park, including Donadea Castle, which was occupied 1550 to 1935, is a National Heritage Area.
 The park is managed by Coíllte covers over 640 acres of mature native Irish woodland.
 There are signposted routes throughout the Forest Park, and it’s possible to go off-track as well and do a little exploring!
 It’s a popular place to bring the whole family (including the dog!) with open meadows areas and a beautiful lake with plenty of ducks and other birdlife.